bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 [customized](https://github.com/bluz71/vim-moonfly-statusline#gmoonflyignoredefaultcolors)
 if desired.

-:bulb: With `let g:moonflyIgnoreDefaultColors = 1` set, _moonfly-statusline_
+Note, the newer _nightfly_ color scheme will automatically adapt to _moonfly-statusline_.

-will automatically adapt to the newer _nightfly_ color scheme.
-Alternatively, define your own `statusline` colors, as follows, which should work well with most existing Vim color schemes:
+:bulb: With `let g:moonflyIgnoreDefaultColors = 1` set, it is quite simple to define a custom status color scheme for _moonfly-statusline_.
+For example this simple theme should work well with most existing Vim color schemes:

 ```viml
 let g:moonflyIgnoreDefaultColors = 1